Hsingla22/Hsingla22/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=iampavangandhi.iampavangandhi&style=flat-square&color=0088cc)

-I am a Business Analytics Masters graduate from UC Davis with <b>5<b> years of work experience in the Business Intelligence and Data Analytics domain.
-I am passionate about leveraging data to drive impactful business decisionsthat drive positive change for my organization.
+I am a Business Analytics Masters graduate from UC Davis with <b>5</b> years of work experience with ZS Associates (Management Consulting firm) in the Business Intelligence and Data Analytics domain.
+I have a passion for problem-solving and pioneering first-principle thinking, driven by purpose and fueled by the challenge of finding solutions.
 </br>

+### Professional Highlights:

+- 🚀 Proficiency in Data Analytics, Data Exploration, Solution Design, BI Reports/Dashboards
+- 💡 Worked on Customer Segmentation, Voice of Customer, CRM, Anomaly Detection, and Salesforce Optimization use cases
+- 💬 3 years of Project management experience, along with stakeholder management responsibilities
+- 🎓 Received multiple impact Awards at ZS (Top 5 %ile) & nominated for Beta Gamma Sigma membership (Ranked in Top 20 %ile)
+- 👾 Currently exploring Transformers and Stable Diffusion.

-I am currently on the lookout for exciting opportunities as a Data Scientist or Data Analyst, and I am eager to explore potential opportunities.
-If you are interested in learning more about my experience and expertise or discussing potential job openings, please do not hesitate to reach out to me.
+I am actively seeking exciting opportunities in the Data Science/Analytics field and am enthusiastic about exploring potential roles.
+If you would like to learn more about my experience and skills or discuss potential job opportunities, please feel free to get in touch with me.

-- 📫 You can reach me on: hsingla@ucdavis.edu
+- 📫 You can reach me at: hanishsingla22@gmail.com

 ### Languages and Tools: